conseilgouz/plg_system_cgwebp_j4/README.md

 # plg_system_cgwebp_j4
-CG WebP - convert images to WEBP without any external library.
+CG WebP - convert images to WEBP using GD for image processing, without any external library.

 CG WebP plugin helps you optimize your page load.